ckeditor/ckeditor5/docs/installation/frameworks/react.md

 	</a>
 </p>

 The easiest way to use CKEditor 5 in your React application is by choosing one of the {@link installation/getting-started/predefined-builds#available-builds rich text editor builds}.
-You can also use a customized editor built by using [the online builder](#using-the-ckeditor-5-online-builder) in any React application.
-Additionally, it is also possible to integrate [CKEditor 5 built from source](#integrating-the-editor-from-source) into your application, which will allow you to use the full power of the {@link framework/index CKEditor 5 Framework}.
+You can also use a customized editor built from [the online builder](#using-the-ckeditor-5-online-builder) in any React application.
+Additionally, it is also possible to integrate a [CKEditor 5 built from source](#integrating-the-editor-from-source) into your application, which will allow you to use the full power of the {@link framework/index CKEditor 5 Framework}.

 ## Quick start